Easy Ways to Conserve Water

 Proper maintenance is one of the most effective water savers.
 Faucet washers are inexpensive and take only a few minutes to replace.
 At home, check all water taps, hoses, and hose connections (even those that connect to dishwashers and washing machines) for leaks.
 Check the garden hose too—it should be turned off at the faucet, not just at the nozzle.

 A quick shower uses 20-30 fewer gallons of water than a bath.
-Challenge yourself to take 5 minute showers, then challenge your family members.
+Challenge yourself to take just showers of just 5 minutes or less, then challenge your family members to do the same.
 Use a shower timer to help keep the time down.
+Use the 30by30 Mobile App to track all of your daily water use.

 Teach Your Community